 Here’s what I’m saying: There’s a world of practical difference and cost between sizing a solar panel array to recharge your battery versus sizing a solar panel array to continuously power your RV.

 Sean told me he uses a generator to run the air conditioner and microwave.
 Smart man.
-(I hope it’s an inverter generator!)
 So he just needs a system to top off his batteries, not because he wants to live off-grid on BLM land.
 Different strokes for different folks.

 Sean also told me he doesn’t use much power when dry camping: lights, range hood, water pump, and furnace.

 Of those four, the biggest power hog by far is the furnace fan.
-A water pump draws more instantaneous amps (usually 7-10), but a furnace fan (around 4 amps for a small unit) runs continuously whenever the furnace is on.
+A water pump draws more instantaneous amps (usually 7-10), but a furnace fan (around 4 amps for a small unit, 8 amps for a larger one) runs continuously whenever the furnace fan is on.
 Sean said he had “minimal heater use,” and that’s the trick.
 In severely cold weather, his furnace fan would probably drain his battery in a single night!

 Honestly, I’m rather surprised Sean’s getting 4 days/nights out of his 88Ah battery.
 Unless he’s over-discharging his battery, that’s only 132 watt-hours per day.
 That’s pretty minimal use.
 I’m guessing they don’t watch much TV or run any ceiling fans.